 The U.S. Securities and Exchange Commission (SEC) provides its own specific definition of a penny stock.
 The SEC determines the following features of the stocks:

 - Shares issued by a small company that are traded at a price below $5 per share.
-The penny stocks can also include the shares of certain private companies with no active trading market.
+These stocks can also include the shares of certain private companies with no active trading market.

 - Shares are usually traded over-the-counter such as on the OTC Bulletin Board or OTC Link LLC but can also be traded on the securities exchanges, including foreign securities exchanges.